How to Change the Address on Your Drivers License in New Hampshire

 Once DMV verifies the authenticity of the submitted paperwork, you will receive a 60-day temporary license.
 Your permanent card will arrive at your NH mailing address within 60 days.
 If you are younger than 21 years of age, you will receive a youth operator license with an expiration date on your 21st birthday.

-Note: If your out-of-state license is lost or stolen, you must submit written verification that your license is current, valid and not suspended.
+In the event that your out-of-state license is lost or stolen, you must submit written verification that your license is current, valid and not suspended.
 You may have your previous DMV fill out an application to provide proof of your previously held license.

 New Hampshire DMV Address Change Fees